janvanzeghbroeck/Seeing-Taste/README.md

 Now that we have our clusters, plotting the distributions for each feature, for each quality (Flavor, clarity, etc.), and for each cluster will provide insight into how we did.

 Below in Figure 6 & 7, we can see an example of when the clustering created distinct and recognizable groups.
 The key here is to look at the trend of each distribution and find the ones that lean one way or the other.
 This indicates that in that cluster, that feature helps identify what type of tasters they are.
-Below are some examples printed with helpful arrows for they readers to easily follow along at home.
+Below are some examples printed with helpful arrows for the readers to easily follow along at home.

 - __Trustworthy Tasters__
     - Have low bias --> tend to be more conservative with flagging as NOT TTB